gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 - Oakeshott, Michael (1996) *The Politics of Faith and the Politics of Scepticism*, ed.
 Timothy Fuller, New Haven and London: Yale University Press.

-- Spitz, David (1976) ‘A Rationalist Malgre Lui: The Perplexities of Being Michael Oakeshott’, *Political Theory*, Vol. 4, No. 3, 335-352.
+- Spitz, David (1976) 'A Rationalist Malgre Lui: The Perplexities of Being Michael Oakeshott', *Political Theory*, Vol. 4, No. 3, 335-352.